Jamie-Behan/Extract_in-text_citations/README.md

 I know this is not a common method of separating abbrevations from citaitons, but I have still seen it in papers.

+  2) All caps citations e.g: (IPCC 2019).
+  3) When parenthesis are used within citation. e.g.: (Northeast Fisheries Science Center (U.S.) 2012)

 #### Please feel free to comment or let me know about any other instances where the app misses citations, as adding examples to the list will also help users be able to manually search for them after.

 ### Other Important Notes: